Skip to content

 Production and logistics

 Iron oxide mining started in the Dunderland Valley more than 100 years ago.
-Today, Rana Gruber’s iron ore mine in Storforshei is connected by rail down to the processing plant in Gullsmedvik, where the final product is shipped out either by sea, truck, or rail.
+Today, Rana Gruber’s iron ore mine in Storforshei is connected by rail down to the processing plant in Gullsmedvik, where the final product is shipped.

 Production